Blog / Ratings

 Most serious players end up using more than one.
 Here's a simple guide:

 The pickleball rating landscape is still evolving.
-For now, the best approach is to use the system that fits the context you're actually playing in — and don't be surprised if you end up with two or three of them.
+The best approach is to use the system that fits the context you're actually playing in.
+And don't be surprised if you end up with two or three of them.